Virtual acoustics in inhomogeneous media with single-sided access: Retrieving virtual sources and receivers from single-sided reflection data

 We denote the recorded reflection response by Green's function $G(\bxr,\bx,t)$, where $\bx$ denotes the variable position of the source and $\bxr$ that of the receiver (actually the recorded response is the Green's function convolved with the compressed source pulse, but for the sake of simplicity we treat the recorded data as a Green's function).
-Consider the following variant of equation (\ref{eq3})

-(see Appendices).
-This expression shows how the recorded data $G(\bxr,\bx,t)$, measured above the model, are transformed into $G(\bxB,\bx,t)$ and its time-reversal, being the response to a real source at $\bx$, observed by virtual receivers at $\bxB$ anywhere inside the medium.
-The focusing function $F(\bxr,\bxB,t)$, required for this transformation, can be derived from the recorded data $G(\bxr,\bx,t)$, using the 2D version of the Marchenko method \citep{Wapenaar2013PRL, Slob2014GEO, Wapenaar2016GJI, Brackenhoff2016MSC, Neut2017JASA}.
-We have implemented the Marchenko method as an iterative process, using the time-reversal of the direct arriving wave between $\bxr$ and $\bxB$ as an initial estimate of the focusing function $F(\bxr,\bxB,t)$.
-This direct arrival, in turn, is based on an estimate of the propagation velocity of the medium (note that this does not require information about the layer interfaces).
-Then, by evaluating equation (\ref{eq4}) we obtain $G(\bxB,\bx,t)$ for many virtual receiver positions $\bxB$ inside the medium.
-Next, using the retrieved virtual-receiver data $G(\bxB,\bx,t)$ in the right-hand side of equation (\ref{eq3}), we obtain $G(\bxB,\bxA,t)$ and its time-reversal, being the response to a virtual source at $\bxA$, observed by virtual receivers at $\bxB$.
+We apply the methodology discussed above to this response.
 Figure \ref{Fig3} shows snapshots of the virtual acoustic response $G(\bxB,\bxA,t)+G(\bxB,\bxA,-t)$, for a fixed virtual source inside the second layer of the 3D physical model and variable virtual receiver positions $\bxB$ throughout the 2D cross-section of the model.
 The different colours in the background of this figure indicate the different layers.
-These layers are shown here merely to aid the interpretation of the wave field.
-Note, however, that we did not use information about the layer interfaces for the retrieval of this virtual response: all scattering information comes directly from the recorded reflection response.
+We used the velocities of these layers to model the direct arrivals, as initial estimates for the focusing functions.
+Note, however, that we did not use information about the layer interfaces for the retrieval of the virtual response: all scattering information comes directly from the recorded reflection response.
 The figure clearly shows the evolution of the wave field through the medium, including scattering at the layer interfaces.
-Imperfections are explained by the finite aperture, the limited radiation angles of the piezo-electric transducers, the negligence of evanescent waves and the fact that we used a 2D method to retrieve this virtual wave field in a 3D medium.
+Imperfections are explained by the finite aperture, the limited radiation angles of the piezo-electric transducers, the negligence of evanescent waves and the fact that we used a 2D method to retrieve this virtual wave field in a 3D medium.\\